Xbox Cloud Gaming: Development

 Trials of the service began in October 2019, and as of November 2019, the service hosts 50 games, with support in testing for Apple Inc.'s iOS mobile devices, and for Sony Interactive Entertainment's DualShock controllers.

-On February 12, 2020, Project xCloud launched on Apple's mobile operating system in a preview version.
+On February 12, 2020, Project xCloud launched in preview for iOS through a limited beta on TestFlight, with limited participation and support only for Halo: The Master Chief Collection.

-On May 5, 2020, Project xCloud came to Spain (Europe) in preview (Video on live).

 Microsoft released Xbox Cloud Gaming across 21 countries in North America and Europe, as well as in South Korea, on September 15, 2020, for select Android devices, with support for more than 150 games at launch.

 Xbox Cloud Gaming was released in its beta form for Windows users on August 9, 2021, as a perk of the Xbox Game Pass Ultimate subscription, though also required users to be registered in the Xbox Insider program.
 It was officially released as part of the Xbox app for Windows on September 14, 2021, along with Remote Play support from Xbox consoles to a Windows computer.
 Microsoft introduced a Clarity Boost feature for Windows users through the Edge browser that provides client-side visual improvements to the streamed content.

-Microsoft began rolling out testing of Xbox Cloud Gaming for Xbox One consoles on test channels in October 2021, allowing users on those consoles to play Xbox Series X/S games.

-In 2024, Microsoft also rolled out Xbox cloud gaming for the Fire TV series of products.

-The internet speed requirements for Xbox Cloud Gaming's service is as follows: